 Seatbelts are one of the fatal five contributing factors to serious and fatal crashes in Tasmania.

-Police are appealing to drivers this winter not to become complacent and ensure everyone in their vehicle is wearing a properly fitted seatbelt.
+Police are appealing to drivers this holiday season not to become complacent and ensure everyone in their vehicle is wearing a properly fitted seatbelt.
 Did you know that the driver is held accountable for any passengers who are not correctly restrained, regardless of their age?

-All children aged seven and under are required to be restrained in either an approved, age appropriate, child restraint or an approved booster seat secured by a correctly adjusted and fastened seatbelt.
+All children from newborn to 7 are required to be restrained in either an approved, age appropriate, child restraint or an approved booster seat secured by a correctly adjusted and fastened seatbelt.